tytso/xfstests-bld/Documentation/gce-xfstests.md

 get the latest version of the gce-xfstests script.

-If you don't want to use the pre-built image, please see the section "Creating a new GCE test appliance image" below for instructions to build your own image from source.
+If you don't want to use the pre-built image, please see the section [Creating a new GCE test appliance image](#creating-a-new-gce-test-appliance-image) below for instructions to build your own image from source.

 ## Run "gce-xfstests setup"

-The command "gce-xfstests setup" will set some GCE settings for gce-xfstests, but more importantly, it will sanity check the configuration parameters for gce-xfstests.
+The command `gce-xfstests setup` will set some GCE settings for gce-xfstests, but more importantly, it will sanity check the configuration parameters for gce-xfstests.
 If there are any problems or potential problems, it will report them so you can fix them.

+> **_NOTE:_** Whenever you make changes to `~/.config/gce-xfstests`,
+you will need to run `gce-xfstests setup` again.

 # Running gce-xfstests

 Once you have completed all of the set up tasks listed above, you can now start using gce-xfstests.
-The GCE_KERNEL configuration parameter should be set to the location of your build directory or the kernel that you want to boot.
-So for example, you could set it to /build/ext4, or /build/ext4/arch/x86/boot/bzImage.
+The `GCE_KERNEL` configuration parameter should be set to the location of your build directory or the kernel that you want to boot.
+So for example, you could set it to `/build/ext4`, or /`build/ext4/arch/x86/boot/bzImage`.
 If gce-xfstests is run from the top-level of a kernel build or source tree where there is a built kernel, gce-xfstests will use it.
 Otherwise, it will use the kernel specified by the GCE_KERNEL variable.

-The design of gce-xfstests allows you to to apply a patch to your kernel, build it, and then run "gce-xfstests smoke", which will test the kernel without needing to install it first; gce-xfstests will upload it to Google Cloud Storage, and then the test appliance VM will kexec into that kernel.
+The design of gce-xfstests allows you to to apply a patch to your kernel, build it, and then run `gce-xfstests smoke`, which will test the kernel without needing to install it first; gce-xfstests will upload it to Google Cloud Storage, and then the test appliance VM will kexec into that kernel.
 This speeds up your edit, compile, debug